 Covid-19 and antibody tests are ramping up, and MERI is helping dispose of waste generated from these Coronavirus tests with pickup and mailback services.

-Nationwide, testing sites that produce small amounts of Covid-19 and antibody testing waste use MERI’s medical waste mailback kits to dispose of their infectious materials.
+Nationwide, testing sites that produce small amounts of Covid-19 and rapid antibody testing waste use MERI’s medical waste mailback kits to dispose of their infectious materials.

 Is the Medical Waste Different Between Covid-19 and Antibody Test?

 The medical waste from a Covid-19 test is different from an antibody test simply because they are two completely different tests.
 Here’s a recap of each test and what the waste from each entails.